 That’s where website monitoring services can come in handy.
-But uptime services are expensive, though there are some free tools with minimal options alike they will only monitor your website with a long duration like once in thirty minutes.
+But uptime services are expensive, though there are some free tools with minimal options alike.
+They will only monitor your website for a long duration, like once in thirty minutes.

 Here we will help you to set-up a FREE Uptime Monitor to monitor your website in less than thirty seconds.